TTrishla/Case-Analysis/README.md

 ## Analytics Approach

 Organizations are always looking for growth opportunities.
 Unfortunately this can be quite vague and I havee to interpret, identify, and provide my recommendation.
 So where do we find growth opportunities?
 Few questions which i will be looking into
 1. Top 10 product categories sold when they are discounted at more than 50%
 2. To understand the shopper behavior, I analyzed total sales volume for various vegetables which are not uniform on monthly basis based on age, household size, household composition and income and product type.
-3.I will check (positive or negative) where purchasing behavior is changing over time.
+3. I will check (positive or negative) where purchasing behavior is changing over time.
 Maybe sales volume is increasing for a particular product or customer segment and we could invest in marketing to hopefully compound this trend?
 4. Do certain products tend to be purchased with other products on a regular basis?
 5. Do certain products have spikes on particular dates (i.e. holidays)?
 6. Are certain coupons or promotions more impactful than others?